 Whisk condensed milk, evaporated milk and cream together with the vanilla and rum in a sauce pan, warm over low heat until completed mixed.
 Remove from heat and set aside.
 (Not everyone warms the milk, some people just mix them and pour over the cake, that is a personal choice)

 Once the cake has cool pour the milk mixture over the cake, cover with a plastic wrap and refrigerated for 4 hours or overnight.

 Place heavy cream, sugar, and vanilla into a bowl and mix on medium speed until soft peaks form.
 This will take about 2 minutes.
 I usually place the mixer attachment in the freezer and the bowl in the fridge before making whipping cream.
 This trick always works to form a smooth and fluffy frosting.

 To assembly, the cake spread the whipped cream over the cake.
-Decorate with fruit as desired.
 Refrigerate to chill until ready to serve.
-Remember, if decorating with fruit, do not add until ready to serve.
-If you are making this cake ahead of time, add the fruit just right before serving time.
+Remember, it is better to leave in the fridge overnight to soak all the three kinds of milk, and decorate with fruit, until ready to serve.
+(If you are making this cake ahead of time, add the fruit just right before serving time).
 To make them look shiny you can glaze them with a mix of apricot preserves and water and use a kitchen brush to cover the fruit.

 • *If using salted butter, omit the ¼-teaspoon of salt.